Top 10 Interview Questions

 If you do not live near a city where we will conduct interviews during the year, and you are unable to visit Lewis & Clark before the application deadline, you may contact your admissions counselor to discuss alumni interview possibilities.
 Our alumni interviewers have been trained to work with prospective students and the majority of them have visited the campus recently.
 An alumni interview is not evaluative.
 The alumni interviewer is not a part of the admissions committee, so will not be able to evaluate your chances for admission or give you advice about how to strengthen your application.
 This is, however, a great chance to learn more about the College from someone who is using their Lewis & Clark education, and to express your interest in L&C. Generally, alumni interviews are not recommended for transfer students.

-Your interview is designed to be a conversation between you and an admissions counselor.
+Your interview is designed to be a conversation between you and an admissions counselor or admissions fellow.
 You will be asked about your academic interests, your academic record, and how you like to spend your free time.
 Be prepared to talk about why you are considering Lewis & Clark.
 Make sure you arrive equipped with a set of questions for the admissions counselor, and don’t be shy about bringing along a few notes about the questions you want to ask.
 It may also be useful to bring along a transcript.
-Additional written work is best submitted as part of the application; since an interview is brief by necessity (usually about 30 minutes), your admissions counselor will not be able to read and respond to papers, poetry, or similar items that you bring along.
+Additional written work is best submitted as part of the application; since an interview is brief by necessity (usually about 30 minutes), your interviewer will not be able to read and respond to papers, poetry, or similar items that you bring along.
 Remember that it is your responsibility to help us learn about you, and to learn all you can about the College.
 Arrive on time and prepared.